 This course focuses on key issues in transport policy and the implementation of transport plans and programmes.
-It examines the role of private and public modes within the overall urban transport system as well as pedestrian movement planning, airport development and seaport development.
-The course uses examples drawn from various countries to evaluate the appropriateness and effectiveness of alternative policies and implementation mechanisms.
+It examines the role of private and public modes within the overall urban transport system

 Elective Courses

 CIVL7019.
 Statistical methods for civil engineering (6 credits)